 Time to put it all together.

-For this self-filling water tank, we used an old motor scraper tire with the bead removed from one side, some quick setting concrete, a rubberized sealant, some more PVC pipe, and a valve and buoy system that works just like your home toilet’s refill tank.
+To build this self-filling livestock water tank, we used an old motor scraper tire with the bead removed from one side, some quick setting concrete, a rubberized sealant, some more PVC pipe, and a valve and buoy system that works just like your home toilet’s refill tank.

 After making the site level, we used 2-inch (5 cm) gravel to build a pad for the tire tank.
 The coarser gravel formed a good base for the tire tank and will keep the livestock from loafing on the gravel pad.
 Then we connected the final supply line to the water line, installed a drain pipe, placed the tire over the plumbing, and made sure the tire was level.